-The NEC believes that most, if not all stationary sources, are honorable law-abiding companies that are misled by DAQM regarding CAA responsibilities.
-The focus of this comment is on regulator malfeasance, and less so, the stationary source's efforts to comply with complicated regulations.
+The NEC believes that most stationary sources are honorable, law-abiding companies that are misled by DAQM regarding CAA responsibilities.
+The focus of this comment is on regulator malfeasance and less so, the stationary source's efforts to comply with complicated regulations.
 DAQM remains a dysfunctional, air pollution enforcement agency.
+DAQM is an agency of fluff over substance, quantity over quality, and personal paychecks over integrity.

 Regarding the requirement for compliance certification found at 40 CFR §70.5(c) (9) (i), "A certification of compliance with all applicable requirements by a responsible official consistent with paragraph (d) of this section and section 114 (a) (3) of the Act" is required."
-Paragraph (d) of the section states the requirement that "This certification and any other certification required under this part shall state that, based on information and belief formed after reasonable inquiry, the statements and information in the document are true, accurate, and complete".
+Paragraph (d) of the section states the requirement that "This certification and any other certification required under this part shall state that, based on information and belief formed after reasonable inquiry, the statements and information in the document are true, accurate, and complete."

 Neither DAQM nor the Source has lawfully fulfilled the certification requirements.
 Neither the source nor the DAQM can comply with the certification requirement and that is probably the reason the certification is missing.
 DAQM does not have any idea what SIP or SIP regulations they are attempting to comply with.
 That responsibility lies with DAQM, the State of Nevada and the EPA.
 Without compliance with "all applicable requirements," and without approved SIP rules, statements of compliance mislead.
-The fact that the site was never legally permitted to include requirements for offsets is but one example of an applicable requirement that has not been met.
+The fact that the site was never legally permitted to include requirements for offsets or LAER are but two examples of applicable requirements that have not been met.

 Petitioners object to the notion that any source in Clark County can certify compliance with all applicable requirements short of a thorough compliance plan.
 The DAQM and its predecessor agencies have put businesses regulated by DAQM in a precarious legal (civil and criminal) situation that is now out of control.
 There is no lawful basis for the operation of this facility.
 The only solution, short of civil lawsuits, is a federal operating permit plan initiated sooner, rather than later.
+Unfortunately, now that EPA Region IX has decided to join DAQM in the gross evasion of our environmental laws, the few remaining options for the public appear to involve legal actions.